codomatech/laconic-ui/README.md

 **Top features:**
 **declarative definition** of your UI with **minimal boilerplate** and **best-of-breed tech** fully hidden under the hood.
-Check out our [demo](https://codomatech.github.io/laconic-ui/examples/browser/) and/or experiment with it live [here](https://codepen.io/codomatech/pen/LYOjdRb).
+Check out our demo live [on codepen](https://codepen.io/codomatech/pen/LYOjdRb).

 **The framework is still evolving**.
 Please help us grow it to a stable release with your feature requests and bug reports.
 Please use the [issues](issues) for